 That is a shame, however, as Girona is not only absolutely beautiful but it is also packed with interesting things to see and do.
 So if you want to venture a bit off the beaten tourist path and do more than simply a Girona day trip, then this is the article for you.

-Packed with beautiful winding streets, wonderful restaurants and bars, historical sites and even some Game of Thrones filming locations, you’re not going to be sorry for planning a visit to Girona.
+Packed with beautiful winding streets, wonderful restaurants and bars, historical sites and even some filming locations for Game of Thrones fans, you’re not going to be sorry for planning a visit to Girona.

 How Many Days in Girona?

-My answer is yes.
-If possible, try to spend a couple of days in Girona at least.
-While you definitely can cover a lot of ground and see the majority of the sites in the Old Town over the course of a day trip, spending 2 days in Girona will allow you to really get to know this city and get a feel for its culture.
+If possible, try to spend a couple of days in the city at least.
+While you definitely can cover a lot of ground and see the majority of the sites over the course of a day trip, spending 2 days in Girona will allow you to really get to know this city and get a feel for its culture.

-If you have even more time, I’d recommend planning to spend around 3 days in Girona because the city is situated in a great location to explore some smaller towns as easy day trips.
+If you have even more time, I’d recommend planning to spend around 3 days in the city because the city is situated in a great location to explore some smaller towns as easy day trips.

-No matter how long you choose to spend in Girona, you certainly won’t regret slowing down and actually spending a bit of time there.
-Sending 2 or 3 days in Girona is perfect for getting to know the city at a slower pace and will really allow you to take everything in.
+No matter how long you choose to spend in the city of Girona, you certainly won’t regret slowing down and actually spending a bit of time there.

 Getting To and Around Girona